 When you sell services to consumers outside the EU, you don’t have to charge VAT. (except for a few specific cases) The VAT you were charged on the goods and services you had to buy for that order, you may withdraw from your VAT return.

-Hopefully you learned a lot about the VAT rules for webshop.
+Hopefully, you learned a lot about the VAT rules for a webshop.

 Are you interested in starting with an e-commerce website?
 Read all about the services we offer at Baldwin.